spatialos/UnrealGDK/docs/setup-and-installing.md

 > Building the assemblies can take a while - we recommend installing IncrediBuild, FastBuild, or another build distributor.

+1. Change the name of the project
+    1. In File Explorer, navigate to the root directory of the Unreal GDK Starter Project repository, then to **`\spatial`**, and open the `spatialos.json` file in an editor of your choice.
+    1. Change the `name` field to the name of your project.
+You can find this in the [Console](https://console.improbable.io).
+It’ll be something like `beta_someword_anotherword_000`.
-1. In a terminal window, navigate to the root directory of the Starter Project repository.
+1. In a terminal window, navigate to the root directory of the Unreal GDK Starter Project repository.
 1. Build a server-worker assembly: `Game\Scripts\BuildWorker.bat StarterProjectServer Linux Development StarterProject.uproject`
 1. Build a client-worker assembly: `Game\Scripts\BuildWorker.bat StarterProject Win64 Development StarterProject.uproject`
 1. Navigate to `StarterProject\spatial`.